Fisheries in The Park

 FISHING IN THE MARINE PARK: DEFINITIONS AND FISHING SCALE

-In its turn, sportive fishing although apparently having smaller impact on the ecosystem, can have serious consequences.
+In its turn, sportive fishing although apparently having a smaller impact on the ecosystem can have serious consequences.
 If allowed, there would be no control of the net weight of marine life that is taken out of our seas and therefore it would be impossible for us to have references to make conversation efforts.
-Mainly for this reason is forbidden to do sportive fishing in Ieranto and the other B Zones.
+Mainly, for this reason, is forbidden to do sportive fishing in Ieranto and the other B Zones.

 That being said, the next three tables reveal what kind of traditional fishing equipment can and cannot be used in the park and how their characteristics are regulated:

 FISHERMEN IN THE MARINE PARK: THEIR TESTIMONIES AND EXPERIENCES

 In conservation of nature often there is the need of protecting several species and habitats whilst permitting anthropogenic activities to some extent, such as the extraction of natural resources.
 In this case, fishermen are not regarded as enemies or agents to annihilate from these marine ecosystems.
 They are regarded as a top chain predator whose activity can be in balance with marine life cycles.
 That being said, if regulated by law and controlled regularly, fisheries can continue throughout time bringing prosperity to the local community without disrupting nature’s equilibrium.
 As an example of this, hereafter follows the testimony of Giuseppe Iaccarino, a local sportive fisher that has a predilection for using pots and that fishes occasionally in the zone C of the park.